-Here are just a few metrics to consider.
+Here are just a few metrics to consider across the employee lifecycle.

 The first phase of the employee lifestyle speaks to the process of attracting the right talent to meet your organization’s needs.
 Your employer brand is key at this stage.